Future of Radio

 DAB was set to take over car stereos when the technology emerged in the 90s and early 2000s.
 Compared to AM/FM, it used less bandwidth, allowing more frequencies in the same spectrum as FM.
 The sound quality was better.

-The problem with DAB has been it’s adoption.
+The problem with DAB has been its adoption.
 While most smartphones come with FM chips, the first smartphone with a DAB+ chip was the LG Stylus launched in 2016.
 Since then, no DAB smartphones have made the headlines.
 DAB has even been dabbed dead on arrival.

 Cars are important to radio listenership with research showing that half of the daily radio listeners only listen in their cars.